 When the internet came up, predictions were that most of the clothing would be bought online.
 Of course, there were opinions that customers wouldn’t buy clothes when they can’t check the quality or craftsmanship.
 These voices were soon be proven wrong thanks to online customer friendly return policies and proactive statements of two-way shipping, free return – no questions asked.

 However, in the end, the customer pays returns indirectly.
 The calculation of prices is a complex optimization.
-Beside the labor costs and anticipated profit, among other variables, it considers shipping costs, potential damage and average return rate.
+It includes what they paid the manufacturer and the costs of the middlemen.
+Beside the labor costs to pack the order, overhead, and anticipated profit, among other variables, it considers shipping costs, potential damage, and average return rate.
 The “free return” is distributed equally among all customers, no matter whether they return or don’t return the merchandise.

 Along with online fashion and the upcoming of social media in the first decade of the Millennium advertisement changed.
 A whole new job market developed around the internet and social media with bloggers and trendsetters.
 As often when there is a new demand in work force and ways of marketing, there exists a lot of trial-and-error.